-“Many packaging mills that produce recycled containerboard are facing challenges in achieving the desired strength targets for their products,” recognizes Vladimir Grigoriev, Director, Applications & Marketing, Pulp & Paper at Kemira.
+“Many packaging mills that produce recycled containerboard are facing challenges in achieving the desired strength targets for their products,” recognizes Vladimir Grigoriev, Sr. Manager, Application Excellence, Packaging & Hygiene Solutions Americas at Kemira.

-“The issue is that maintaining and improving strength properties in recycled packaging grades cost-effectively with the available means is a challenging task.
-And this is especially true in Europe.”
+“The issue is that maintaining and improving strength properties in recycled packaging grades cost-effectively with the available means is a challenging task.”

 Here are 3 key reasons why dry strength is a challenge in recycled board production.